 How do you know the wall is full?Our installation machinery is designed to fill wall cavities and works in a similar way as a petrol pump turning off when your fuel tank is full.In addition, as part of our quality assurance process, we fill a sample wall during each install of Insulmax.
 After a confirmation check that the sample wall is completely filled we commence insulating the walls of your property.
 We also use thermal imaging cameras as a final check to assure that no cold areas of wall have been left uninsulated.
 As a final check, high resolution thermal imaging cameras are used to ensure that all areas of the wall have been correctly filled.
 Cold areas of walls that are not insulated are very clear to infra red technology and appear as a distinctive darker colour.

-Can you insulate brick homes?YES – the vast majority of brick homes are built as a masonry cladding over a conventional timber framing although some are a double brick construction.
+Can you insulate brick homes?YES – the vast majority of brick homes are built as a masonry cladding over a conventional timber framing although some are a double brick construction (Read a double brick insulation review here).
 We are able to insulate masonry clad homes through small holes made in the “T” joint of the exterior brick cladding.
 Alternatively by customer request, we can install via the internal lining, which works well if the plan is to redecorate.
 Due to the drafty 150mm deep cavity found in most brick homes, they are one of the thermally least efficient wall structures in New Zealand.
 Before we install, some of our customers struggled to keep more than one room of their home at an adequate temperature.
 Customers with brick homes experience the greatest improvement in their property as the 150mm drafty cavity is converted to a wall structure containing insulation with a thermal rating of R – 4.2.
 New build walls typically contain insulation with a rating of R – 2.2.

 Will Insulmax® settle or shrink over time?NO – Insulmax mineral fibre insulation is installed under slight pressure and is packed into the wall cavity so it cannot slump, settle or shrink.
 The product has an E.U.
 Standard rating of S1 in relation to settling.
 This rating corresponds to settling measured below 1% or unmeasurable.
 The installed density of Insulmax is over 50% denser than most conventional segmented fiberglass insulation products which contributes to it’s stability and high thermal and acoustic insulation properties.
 Insulmax is not a water based foam injected insulation.